Glossary of Payroll Terms

 PAYE – Pay As You Earn – the tax payable on income earned as an employee.
 Employers are obliged to calculate and deduct PAYE due from the wages or salaries of their employees through the payroll system as they are paid.

 Payroll Submission – Employer’s return of pay and statutory deductions (for each employee)l

 PPSN – Personal Public Service Number – issued by an individual’s local Social and Family Affairs Office.
 Since 1971 every individual born in Ireland is allocated a PPS number at birth.

 PRSI – Pay Related Social Insurance – another tax payable by both employer and employee administered by the Department of Social & Family Affairs.
 The rate of PRSI payable depends on the personal circumstances of the individual and the amount of earnings.

-Reckonable Earnings - For the purposes of employee PRSI, reckonable earnings is an employee’s gross pay including the notional value of any BIK less any Revenue approved salary sacrifice.
-For employer PRSI purposes, reckonable earnings is reduced by the amount of PRD payable by public servants and by the amount of any share remuneration received by an employee.
+Reckonable Earnings –For the purposes of employee PRSI, reckonable earnings is an employee’s gross pay including the notional value of any BIK less any Revenue approved salary sacrifice.
+For employer PRSI purposes, reckonable earnings are reduced by the amount of PRD payable by public servants and by the amount of any share remuneration received by an employee.

 ROS – Revenue On-Line System – a means to conduct transactions with the Revenue through the internet.

 RPN – Revenue Payroll Notification – this replaces the tax credit certificate (P2C).
 Employers will be able to request an RPN from Revenue directly through the payroll software, which will allow instant access to changes to an employee’s tax credits.

 Schedule E Expenses – expenses that are wholly, exclusively and necessarily incurred in the performance of an employee’s duties.
 Tax Relief may be granted on Schedule E expenses.